nbari/zunzuncito/docs/zunzun/Rid.rst

    "type": "md5"
    }

-This can help to track the request in both server/client side.
+This can help to trace the request in both server/client side.